j3rrywan9/rust-study/docs/programming_rust.md

 You can define methods on your own struct types as well.
 Rather than appearing inside the struct definition, as in C++ or Java, Rust methods appear in a separate `impl` block.

+An `impl` block is simply a collection of fn definitions, each of which becomes a method on the struct type named at the top of the block.

 Functions defined in an `impl` block are called *associated functions*, since they're associated with a specific type.
-The opposite of an associated function is a free function, one that is not defined as an `impl` block's item.
+The opposite of an associated function is a *free function*, one that is not defined as an `impl` block's item.

 Rust passes a method the value it's being called on as its first argument, which must have the special name `self`.

-###
+Since `self`'s type is obviously the one named at the top of the `impl` block, or a reference to that, Rust lets you omit the type, and write `self`, `&self`, or `&mut self` as shorthand for `self: Queue`, `self: &Queue`, or `self: &mut Queue`.

+Unlike C++ and Java, where the members of the "this" object are directly visible in method bodies as unqualified identifiers, a Rust method must explicitly use `self` to refer to the value it was called on, similar to the way Python methods use `self`, and the way JavaScript methods use `this`.

+#### Passing Self as a Box, Rc, or Arc

-### Type-Associated Functions
+#### Type-Associated Functions

 An `impl` block for a given type can also define functions that don't take `self` as an argument at all.
 These are still associated functions, since they're in an `impl` block, but they're not methods, since they don't take a `self` argument.